 Employee engagement surveys for remote teams

 CultureMonkey, an employee engagement platform, understands how important it is for companies to listen to their employees and help them grow.
-CultureMonkey allows HRs and the management to choose and select from more than fifty surveys from a library of survey templates.
-There's even an option to customize surveys since every team is unique.
+CultureMonkey’s survey tool allows HRs and the management to choose and select from more than fifty surveys from a library of employee survey templates.
+There's even an option to customise survey questions since every team is unique.
 And the best part about CultureMonkey employee engagement surveys is that these are anonymous—employees can share their opinions without fearing any consequences.
-This will helps companies get the real picture rather than inauthentic feedback that leaders get and miss out on any knowledge of the actual situation.
+This will helps companies get the real picture of their engagement levels rather than inauthentic employee anonymous feedback that leaders get and miss out on any knowledge of the actual situation.

-CultureMonkey's employee engagement surveys revolve around fifteen key drivers— autonomy, work environment, leadership, management, work-life balance, involvement, communication, rewards, recognition, growth and development, purpose alignment, innovation, wellness, meaningful work and social connection.
-These key drivers reflect each sphere of an employee’s life in a company.
-CultureMonkey takes certain factors into account to give the complete picture through its employee engagement surveys.
+CultureMonkey's employee feedback surveys revolve around fifteen key engagement drivers— autonomy, work environment, leadership, management, work-life balance, involvement, communication, rewards, recognition, growth and development, purpose alignment, innovation, wellness, meaningful work, and social connection.
+These key drivers reflect each sphere of an employee’s lifecycle in a company.
+CultureMonkey’s employee engagement platform considers certain factors to give the complete picture through its employee satisfaction surveys.
 Some of these factors include teams, genders, locations, employee types, reporting managers, along with other relevant drivers.

 The primary thing that HRs and leaders must remember while curating employee engagement surveys for remote teams is that the objective of the surveys is to create a resilient company culture.
-The management must make sure that all remote members feel safe while voicing their opinions.
+The management must make sure that all remote employees feel safe while voicing their feedback.
 They must also ensure that the right line of communication is established so that no one is denied help.

-While curating questions, the HRs and leaders should also keep in mind that all the questions address the relevant drivers linked to remote work such as - Communication and teamwork, Remote essentials, Work-life balance and, Rewards and recognition.
+While curating employee survey questions, the HRs and leaders should also keep in mind that all the questions address the relevant engagement drivers linked to remote work such as - Communication and teamwork, Remote essentials, Work-life balance and, Rewards and recognition.

-Here are four key pillars and twelve questions, which will offer HR leaders the right indication of employee engagement among their remote teams:
+Here are four key pillars and twelve employee survey questions, which will offer HR leaders the right indication of employee engagement among their remote teams:

 Communication and teamwork: